 Not to mention that you can control the quality of your salmon when you buy it yourself, like opting for wild-caught vs. farm-raised.

 Do you struggle with finding sustainable seafood at your grocery store?
-Look no further than Vital Choice, an online retailer selling fresh, wild-caught, sustainably harvested Alaskan salmon and northwest Pacific seafood, like halibut, tuna, shrimp and lobster.
-All of the seafood found here is certified sustainable either by MSC, the State of Alaska or Monterey Bay Aquarium’s SeafoodWatch program.
-Plus, they offer healthy Certified Organic foods, making putting healthy dinner on the table a breeze!
-Get 10% off your order + free shipping over $99+ with the code RANDRVC.
+Look no further than Wild Alaskan Company, an online retailer selling fresh, wild-caught, sustainably harvested Alaskan salmon and northwest Pacific seafood, like halibut, tuna, shrimp and lobster.
+Get $15 off your first order.

 I also like U.S. Wellness Meats, who sells not just wild-caught seafood but also grass-fed beef, lamb and bison, free-range poultry, raw honey and more, all from small, family farms.
 Get 10% off your order with the code ROOT10!

 Miso, a staple of Japanese cuisine, is soybeans fermented with salt and koji.
 The salty paste is bursting with earthy umami flavor and pairs beautifully with veggies, tofu and, of course, seafood.